pranavmodx/ChessX/README.md

 # ChessX

-A Chess game made in Python using Pygame library with emphasis on Object Oriented Programming and Design.
+A Chess program made in Python using Pygame library with emphasis on Object Oriented Programming and Design.

 Note : It is still a work in progress